swape/js-book/docs/chapter1/object.md

 myObj.sayHi() // Outputs 'Hi there'
 ```

-Objects are very common in JavaScript and is used very often to have a place to store data in and it is used in modern API's to interact with frameworks/libraries.
+Objects are very common in JavaScript and is used very often to have a place to store data in, and it is used in modern APIs to interact with frameworks/libraries.

 ## this